boardsource/docs/build_guides/rechteck.md

 ![wire install](https://images.boardsource.xyz/stab_install_wire.gif)

-you see a little tray in the front of the housing.
-This is where the wire will set once its installed.
+In the front of the housing you will see a little tray.
+This is where the wire will sit once its installed.
 The wires just go into the only hole accessible on the slider.
 The wires do not click in; they kinda just rest there.
-Below is a gif of the whole wire install into both sides
+Below is a gif of the whole wire install into both sides.

 ![full wire install](https://images.boardsource.xyz/stab_full_build.gif)